WheteThunger/BombTrucks/README.md

-**BombTrucks** allows players to spawn preset modular cars that explode when destroyed.
-Supports remote detonation via RF broadcasters.
+## Features

+Bomb trucks are modular cars that can be detonated to create a large explosion.

+- Bomb trucks explode when destroyed, or when detonated via RF broadcasters
+- Each bomb truck type has a separate permission, per-player limit, cooldown, explosion settings and optional RF receiver
+- Spawning a bomb truck auto assigns its RF frequency to match an RF transmitter being held, on your belt, or elsewhere in your inventory
+- Players with permission will be automatically given an RF transmitter if they don't have one when spawning a bomb truck

-Bomb trucks are designed to be a more balanced alternative (or supplement) to airstrikes.
+This plugin is designed to be a more balanced alternative (or supplement) to airstrikes.
 Players can see a bomb truck coming, so they can kill the driver, destroy the truck before it gets to their base, or even steal the bomb truck for their own use since bomb trucks cannot be locked.

-You can define unlimited bomb trucks in the config, each with a separate permission, per-player limit, cooldown and explosion settings (e.g., damage, radius).

 ## Commands